derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-VBox.md

     [https://cloud.oracle.com/en_US/sign-in](https://cloud.oracle.com/en_US/sign-in)

 - Enter your **Cloud Account Name** in the input field and click the **My Services** button.
 If you have a trial account, this can be found in your welcome email.
+Otherwise, this will be supplied by your workshop instructor.

   ![](images/200/1.png)